atchin/BECI-figs/README.md

 ### *Important files and folders*
 *NPFC_data_READ.ME.txt*: some notes on the abbreviations and data limitations in the NPFC catch and effort data.

-*'rawdata'* folder: the raw, unformatted data from the North Pacific Fisheries Commission (NPFC) and the National Ocean and Atmospheric Administration (NOAA)'s 2020 stock assessment of Pacific cod in US waters. the READ.ME.txt has the sources for these files.
+*'rawdata'* folder: the raw, unformatted (*i.e.,* in .xlsx format) data from the North Pacific Fisheries Commission (NPFC) on six prioirty species, including Pacific saury, and the National Ocean and Atmospheric Administration (NOAA)'s 2020 stock assessment of Pacific cod in US waters. the READ.ME.txt has the sources for these files.

 ## 'scripts' folder